flike/kingshard/doc/KingDoc/how_to_use_kingshard_EN.md

     # 0 will no down
     down_after_noalive: 32

-# schema defines which db can be used by client and this db's sql will be executed in which nodes
+# schema defines which db can be used by client and this db's sql will be executed in which nodes, the db is also the default database
 schema :
     db : kingshard
     nodes: [node1,node2]